alshedivat/al-folio/_teaching/2022_fall_bioinformatics.md

 ---
 layout: page
 title: Introduction to Bioinformatics
 description: I was a Guest Lecturer for this course at Vanderbilt University.
+Click here to see my lectures and Google Colab Notebooks.
 img: assets/img/teaching/bioinformatics_2022.png
 importance: 3
 category: 2022